pashoo2/test_github_actions/README.md

 # test_github_actions
 use optimax
-merge conflict with the 02 release branch once again
+merge conflict with the 02